sitevision/envision/packages/envision-docs/src/pages/components/cards.md

 ## Cardholder

 A Cardholder will make a nice grid of Cards that adapt to the given space.
-Use one `env-cardholder__slot` to hold each card.
+Use one `env-cardholder__slot` to hold each Card.
 See configuration options below.

 ```html
 <div class="doc-demo-dark">